 The JNWPU was co-located with the National Weather Analysis Center (NAWAC) at Suitland, MD from 1955 to 1958.
 In January 1958, JNWPU and NAWAC merged and formed the National Meteorological Center (NMC), the direct predecessor of NCEP, while the USAF and Navy formed their own global prediction centers (in Omaha and Monterey) to support military operations.
 NMC at once became the "nerve center" for weather data in the United States.
 NMC processed weather observations from around the globe and disseminated analyses and forecasts to customers throughout the U.S. and other countries.
 Research increased, with emphasis on developing faster and more accurate numerical techniques.
 It was the only such facility in the world at the time, and at least one publication described its creation as being "a milestone in the progress of meteorology."
 In January 1975, NMC (except for the supercomputer facility) moved to the World Weather Building (also known as the NOAA Science Center) in Camp Springs MD.

 In October of 1995, NMC was reorganized into its current structure and renamed the National Centers for Environmental Prediction (NCEP).
 The Aviation Weather Center (AWC), Climate Prediction Center (CPC), Hydrometeorological Prediction Center (HPC), Ocean Prediction Center (OPC), Storm Prediction Center (SPC), and Tropical Prediction Center (TPC) are NCEP service centers.
 EMC and NCEP Central Operations (NCO) provide support to the service centers; EMC by developing and maintaining numerical prediction and data assimilation models, and NCO by running the models and maintaining NCEP's IT and comm systems.
 In 2005, the Space Environment Center (SEC) also became part of NCEP and was renamed the Space Weather Prediction Center in October 2007.
+In 2010 the Tropical Prediction Center was renamed the National Hurricane Center (NHC).
 In 2014 the Hydrometerological Prediction Center (HPC) was renamed the Weather Prediction Center (WPC).

 In the summer of 2012, EMC moved to its current home, the NOAA Center for Weather and Climate Prediction (NCWCP) in College Park, MD.
 See the ribbon cutting ceremony here: http://www.ncep.noaa.gov/news/ncwcp/